Pandemics have occurred throughout history. While each is unique, they have possessed certain common threads that help better predict future events.

 Historically, pandemics only end when a virus is contained or everyone on the planet has been exposed.
 It is very unlikely that COVID-19 can be contained.
 The potential end to the COVID-19 Pandemic will be exposure to the entire global population.
 Exposure will occur in one of four ways:

-The vaccination option was not a viable one during the 1918 Spanish Flu and as a result COVID-19 should not have near the impact of the 1918 Spanish Flu.
+The vaccination option was not a viable one during the 1918 Spanish Flu and as a result, COVID-19 should not have near the impact of the 1918 Spanish Flu.
 That is, as long as society and businesses accept and apply what has been learned from previous pandemics.

 How can businesses continue to prepare for a pandemic event?
 Pandemic Planning is an extension of Business Continuity Planning.
 Essential Business Continuity Planning elements:

 A simple exercise to confirm this point is to ask senior leaders to independently write down their top ten business priorities in order of importance and then compare their lists.
 The vast majority of the time the list will not be identical.
-This may not be a significant obstacle in normal times, but at the time of an event an uncomfortable conversation can quickly become escalated.
+This may not be a significant obstacle in normal times, but at the time of an event, an uncomfortable conversation can quickly become escalated.

 Businesses should make their own determination of the conditions that they expect to present for any given planning scenario.
 The utilization of planning assumptions is considered absolutely essential to the success of any effort.
 Planners from all business areas need to consistently consider the assumptions when developing their respective plans.
 If they are not consistently followed, the response and recovery effort will not be coordinated and effective.
-Lack of planning coordination will result in confusion and the reduced ability to recovery in a timely basis and meet customer needs.
+Lack of planning coordination will result in confusion and the reduced ability to recover in a timely basis and meet customer needs.

 A pandemic event is somewhat different in the fact that additional stages within each stage will need to be accounted for.
 Every organization should determine the conditions that they believe will be present in order to move from one stage to another.
 There is no single set of alert level descriptions that will be universally used.
 The key to success is organization agreement to the alert levels and development of consistent actions for each functional area.
-Actions should be move forward at consistent levels and similar degrees of proactive and reactiveness.
-One group being too far ahead, or behind other groups can result in poorly coordinated efforts, delayed recovery and loss of employee, supplier, customer and public confidence.
+Actions should be moving forward at consistent levels and similar degrees of proactive and reactiveness.
+One group being too far ahead, or behind other groups can result in poorly coordinated efforts, delayed recovery and loss of an employee, supplier, customer, and public confidence.

 As referenced, organizations that plan have a competitive advantage.
 While most organizations have performed some level of expedited planning due to the rapid onset of COVID-19, the plans are likely not thorough and designed in a method that will result in the best possible outcome.
 Organizations are encouraged to take advantage of the period between pandemic waves to aggressively plan.

-There are many potential twists, turns and dead-ends in any planning effort.
-The most efficient method to plan is to engage a business continuity professional, who will leverage years of planning and consulting experience to develop a program that will achieve maximum possible return on investment.
+There are many potential twists, turns, and dead-ends in any planning effort.
+The most efficient method to plan is to engage a business continuity professional, who will leverage years of planning and consulting experience to develop a program that will achieve a maximum possible return on investment.
 There are very few professional planners with pandemic planning experience.
 Organizations should seek to secure consulting commitments while they are still available.